 This goal is not specific enough to make progress on, either.
 Again, think about what the steps are for this.
 Is your goal to attend one networking event per month for the next year?
 Or are you wanting to reach out to a certain number of folks for informational interviews?
 Maybe you would like to find a mentor?

-You could set a more specific networking goal by determining who you want to reach out to, or how many people you would like to meet or events you would like to attend.
+You could set a more specific networking goal by determining who you want to reach out to, or how many people you would like to meet for a coffee, or events you would like to attend.

 “Get a Job”